Goalsum/TataruBook/docs/quick_start.md

 # Viewing DB files with GUI software

 TataruBook is a command-line program and does not have a graphical interface.
-However, the DB file containing all the tables and views is a **SQLite format** file, and any software that supports the SQLite format can view the tables and views in the DB file (provided that the software supports the new features of SQLite).
-Take the open-source software [DB Browser for SQLite](https://sqlitebrowser.org/) as an example to demonstrate: first download and install the [nightly version](https://nightlies.sqlitebrowser.org/latest) of `DB Browser for SQLite` (only the nightly version supports the new features of SQLite), then run `DB Browser for SQLite`, and finally click the `Open Database` button and select the `accounting.db` file to view the data of tables and views in the DB file.
+However, the DB file containing all the tables and views is a **SQLite format** file, and any software that supports the SQLite format can view the tables and views in the DB file.
+Take the open-source software [DB Browser for SQLite](https://sqlitebrowser.org/) as an example to demonstrate: first download and install `DB Browser for SQLite`, then run `DB Browser for SQLite`, then click the `Open Database` button and select the `accounting.db` file to view the data of tables and views in the DB file.

 ![DB Browser for SQLite's UI]({{ site.baseurl }}/assets/images/statements.png)